Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Vector field energy estimates

 To bound each of these source terms we follow the same outline as the proofs of the corresponding results discussed in Sections~\ref{s:w-out}, \ref{s:linearization} and \ref{s:higher}.
 One minor difference is that we will separate the exterior region $C_T^{out}$ from $C_T^{in}$.
 For the main region $C_T^{int}$ we refine the analysis even further and prove estimates on the space-time regions $C_{TS}^\pm$.
 In all cases the dyadic summation in $S$ will be trivial.
 We will repeatedly use the following interpolation Lemma: \begin{lemma} Assume that $n\geq 0$ and

 Then we have

-\end{lemma} \begin{proof} Using hyperbolic polar coordinates adapted to $C_{TS}$ (see the next section) this lemma reduces to variants of the classical Gagliardo-Nirenberg inequality in a unit sized domain.
-The details are left for the reader. \end{proof}
+The same holds in $C_T^{int}$. \end{lemma} \begin{proof} Using hyperbolic polar coordinates adapted to $C_{TS}$ (see the next section) this lemma reduces to variants of the classical Gagliardo-Nirenberg inequality in a unit sized domain.
+The details of the proof are included in the appendix. \end{proof}